valmassoi/lunch-n-learn-front-end-16/README.md

 ## Webpack
 Bundle, Minify, and Uglify
 Plugins: ..
-Live-Reload: webpack-dev-server
+Live-Reload: `webpack-dev-server`
 You can even go to {{ip_address}}:{{port}} on your phone and it live reloads too.
 I have found live reload to be very beneficial to find bugs as they are written.
 If you like this, you can have the `Node.js` backend live reload too using `nodemon`
-Different settings for dev and prod
+Different settings based on `env`.

 ## NPM or Yarn